pankaj5405/pankaj5405/README.md

 - 👋 Hi, I’m @pankaj5405
 - 👀 I’m interested in Web Developer
-- 🌱 I’m currently Completed B.E
+- 🌱 I’m recently graduated from Sir M Visvesvaraya Institute Of Technology
-- 💞️ I’m looking for Jobs.
+- 💞️ I’m currently working in ProdigalAi as a React Developer.
-- 📫 i am fresher.
+- 📫 i have Experience of 6 months.
    Email- pankajkmr198.pk5@gmail.com

 <!---
 pankaj5405/pankaj5405 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.